In an earlier blog

 disciples saying there will be no Rapture” (p.
 83).

-There is not space
+There is not enough space

 in a 600-word article to explain all the reasons why I no longer affirm a